dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"object": ":<resource-name>"`

 LinkValues do not follow the pattern of the previous data types, because they do not connect to a final value but to another resource which has to be defined.
-Thus, the "object" denomiates the resource class the link will point to.
+Thus, the "object" denominates the resource class the link will point to.
 If the resource is defined in the same ontology, the name has to be prepended by a ":", if the resource is defined in another (previously defined) ontology, the ontology name has to be prepended separated by a colon ":", e.g.